 The Bring Your Own Image (BYOI) feature enables you to bring your own versions of operating systems to the cloud as long as the underlying hardware supports it.
 The services do not depend on the OS you run.

-- Enables lift-and-shift cloud migration projects.
+Enables virtual machine cloud migration projects.

 - Supports both old and new operating systems.